-No. You need to allow a reasonable amount of time for the letter to be written and for the embassy to process your application.
-We have had the process completed from point of LOI request to receiving visa done completely within a week.
+Usually no. You need to allow a reasonable amount of time for the letter to be written and for the embassy/online system to process your application.
+We have had the process completed from point of LOI request to receiving visa done completely within a day to a week.
 But please allow at least 1 month wherever possible.
 Karakoram Bikers is not held responsible if you have not allowed enough time to process your application.

 I’m not returning to the country from which I’m arriving from, is this a problem?